dolphin-emu/dolphin/Readme.md

 * Graphics
     * A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
     * A graphics card that supports Direct3D 11 / OpenGL 4.4 is recommended.

+### Android
+* OS
+    * Android 5.0 (Lollipop) or higher.
+* Processor
+    * An ARM processor with support for 64-bit applications.
+(An Intel x86 processor could also work in theory, but no known x86 devices support 64-bit applications.)
+* Graphics
+    * A graphics processor that supports OpenGL ES 3.0 or higher.
+Performance varies heavily with [driver quality](https://dolphin-emu.org/blog/2013/09/26/dolphin-emulator-and-opengl-drivers-hall-fameshame/).
+    * A graphics processor that supports standard desktop OpenGL features is recommended for best performance.

+Dolphin can only be installed on devices that satisfy the above requirements.
+Attempting to install on an unsupported device will fail and display an error message.

 ## Building for Windows
 Use the solution file `Source/dolphin-emu.sln` to build Dolphin on Windows.